bdemeshev/bvarr/README.md

 data(Yraw)
 model <- bvar(Yraw,prior = "independent")
 bvar.imp.plot(model)
+bvar.summary(model)
 ```

 Todo:

 1. Describe!!!
-Good vignette is a first need.
+Good documentation is a first need.

 2. Check case with no constant!

 3. Check case with exogeneous variables!

 4. Check border case with M=1!

 5. Move hyperparameters in the definition of the function in the
 unified fashion.

 Something like: minnesota.hyper=c(...), ssvs.hyper=c(....), etc.

 6. Make lovely function for prediction.
 Two types of prediction?

 7. Rewrite code using Rcpp.